 If you’re moving cross country, you definitely don’t want to have to turn around and take your moving truck back to the original place it was rented from.
-Thankfully, thanks to one way rentals, you don’t have to worry about this.
-You can simply rent your truck from the location in the state you are moving away from, and return it to the participating locating in your new state.
+Thankfully, thanks to one-way rentals, you don’t have to worry about this.
+You can simply rent your truck from the location in the state you are moving away from, and return it to the participating location in your new state.
 No need to plan a return trip.

 How far ahead should I plan to reserve my moving truck?

-You should try to reserve your rental truck as soon as possible, especially if you are moving during one of the busier times of year for moving season, which is usually springs, summers, and weekends.
-If you can wait until the moving off season, you might even be able to save some money on your move.
+You should try to reserve your rental truck as soon as possible, especially if you are moving during one of the busier times of year for moving season, which is usually spring, summers, and weekends.
+If you can wait until the moving off-season, you might even be able to save some money on your move.

 Finding the Right Rental Company for You Sets You Up For Success